 Review: Very Hungry Caterpillar Children's Show Soars in NYC

-Note: This show returns to NYC in the fall of 2017 at the DR2 Theatre in Union Square.
+Note: This show returns to NYC in February 2023 to the DR2 Theatre in Union Square.

 It’s never easy to successfully adapt a popular book for stage or film (the expectations!), nor to keep a theater full of toddlers and preschoolers engaged and seated for an hour.
 Yet the latest stage adaptation of Eric Carle’s beloved The Very Hungry Caterpillar, playing in NYC this winter, does all that and more.